Formaleuros, Formalbitcoins, and Virtual Monies: A survey of ToM F /IoM F

 \subsubsection{Political economy and global finance}

-Political economy is a huge field in which questions concerning money are commonly viewed as an aspect of wider ranging developments, movements, conflicts of interest and so on.
-It is at the opposite end of those who for instance analyze the optimal form of a coin for use in a vending machine, or the optimal form of a coin for handling by blind people and so on.
-The political economy perspective on money is obviously very limited regarding mechanical and microeconomic matters.
-In spite of that works in political economy always are about money as if their authors are justified in the implicit claim that monetary technology hardly matters unless it volume is extremely large.
+Political economy is a huge field in which questions concerning money are commonly viewed as an aspect of wider ranging developments, movements, conflicts of interest, and so on.
+The political economy perspective on money is obviously very limited regarding mechanical and micro-economic matters.
+In spite of that limitation, works in political economy always are about money as if their authors are justified in the implicit claim that monetary technology hardly matters unless it volume is extremely large.
 Indeed political economy needs to take derivatives and the results of financial engineering into account because of their sheer size and impact, much less because they (may) constitute novel forms of assets, claims and/or liabilities.

 Much of political economy of money has a historic flavor, and not merely a conjectural historic style (see Paragraph \ref{ConjHist}).
 Here seems to be an important though unsharp demarcation line.
 We hold that neither the prospects of class struggle nor the many variations of absolute monarchies need to be understood before or in combination with an attempt to understand money any more than that the causes of war need to be understood by those who study the technology of guns.